Ultimate Guide for Families Visiting the Polynesian Cultural Center

 IT’S BABY-FRIENDLY + TODDLER-FRIENDLY

-It can be difficult to find Oahu activities that can accommodate strollers.
-Thankfully, the paths at the Polynesian Cultural Center and the Hukilau Marketplace are all paved.
-Plus, they even have stroller parking throughout the villages.
+It can be difficult to find activities on Oahu that accommodate strollers.
+Thankfully, the paths at the Polynesian Cultural Center and the Hukilau Marketplace are all paved, and stroller parking is available throughout the villages.

-It’s also easy to find clean restrooms and various snack stations, both of which are a must when traveling to Oahu with toddlers and preschoolers!
+It’s also easy to find clean restrooms and various snack stations, which are a must when traveling to Oahu with toddlers and preschoolers!

-When we were there with a toddler, he loved watching the cultural presentations, tasting the food samples, and participating in some of the hands-on activities.
+When we were there with a toddler, he loved watching the cultural presentations, tasting the food samples, and participating in some hands-on activities.

-Plus, kids under 4 years old are completely FREE!
+Plus, kids under four years old are completely FREE!

 POLYNESIAN FOOD SAMPLES

-My kids are pretty obsessed with food and they are always game to try a food sample.
-At the Polynesian Cultural Center, there are opportunities to taste poi, coconut bread, taro, and green bananas.
+My kids are pretty obsessed with food, and they are always game to try a food sample.
+The Polynesian Cultural Center offers opportunities to taste poi, coconut bread, taro, and green bananas.

 You can taste lots of Polynesian food at the Polynesian Cultural Center in Oahu.
 Image of a boy holding a pile of white shaven coconut.